Rise of mid-range smartphones

 Market research firm IDC said last week that global smartphone shipments will drop by 18.2 per cent in the first half of this year.

-This forecast comes on the heels of another grim set of stats from IDC - smartphone sales declined by 11.7 per cent, to 275.8 million units, in the first three months of this year compared with the same period last year.
+This forecast comes on the heels of another grim set of statistics from IDC - smartphone industry sales declined by 11.7 per cent to 275.8 million units in the first three months of this year, compared with the same period last year.
 This is the industry's biggest year-on-year quarterly fall.

+But Xiaomi and Vivo, which sell more affordable phones, have seen increased sales in the first quarter.
+Xiaomi saw gains of 6.1 per cent and Vivo 7 per cent, boosted mainly by sales in India.

 IDC predicts smartphone sales for the whole of this year will slump by 11.9 per cent from last year.